pyroscope/pyrocore/docs/index.rst

     and some features *do* only work when both are present.

-You absolutely **must** read the first three chapters :doc:`overview`, :doc:`installation`, and :doc:`setup` ̣— *pyrocore* utilities won't work at all or not properly if you do not provide an adequate configuration, and also modify the *rTorrent* one to provide some essential data and commands.
+You absolutely **must** read the first three chapters :doc:`overview`, :doc:`installation`, and :doc:`setup`, and follow their instructions.
+Otherwise *pyrocore* utilities won't work at all or not properly, if you do not provide an adequate ``config.ini`` file, and also modify the *rTorrent* one to provide some essential data and commands.

 Once you got everything basically working, :doc:`usage` will show you all the common commands and use-cases.
 Further chapters then explain more complex use-cases and features that might not appeal or apply to you.